eaprelsky/infodynamics/book/16_the_information_universe.md

 - **Cosmic evolution:** The universe developing increasing complexity and information processing capability
 - **Anthropic principle:** The universe's properties allowing observers to emerge and study it

-### Information Physics as Cosmological Theory
+### Information Dynamics as Cosmological Theory

-Information physics suggests that the electrical circuits we observe in brains represent local manifestations of more fundamental informational processes that operate throughout the universe.
+Information dynamics suggests that the electrical circuits we observe in brains represent local manifestations of more fundamental informational processes that operate throughout the universe.

 **Universal Computation:**
 If consciousness emerges from electrical information processing, then the universe itself may be computational—a vast information processing system of which conscious brains are highly sophisticated subsystems.